hodquang/se691-conversational-agent/README.md

 # se691-conversational-agent

+# Webmining Folder
+- Just look at the WebMining.py file

 # Setup (if you want to rebuild it)
 - Make sure Node version is up-to-date (npm install)
 - Install: react-native